KenKundert/quantiphy/README.rst

 -----

 *QuantiPhy* is a Python library that offers support for physical quantities.
-A quantity is a number and a unit of measure.
-A quantity keeps the units with the number, making it easy to share them a single unit, but subclasses float, so can be used where ever a number can be used.
+A quantity is the pairing of a number and a unit of measure that indicates the amount of some measurable thing.  *QuantiPhy* provides quantity objects that keep the units with the number, making it easy to share them a single unit.
+They subclasses float, so can be used anywhere a number can be used.

 Why?
 ----